Healthcare Training Institute - Quality Education since 1979

 to statistical information gathered by the battered women's National Crisis Centers

 Organization, Within a single year, 7% of American women, or 3.9 million,

 who are married or living with someone as a couple were physically abused.
 That's

 take a look at extremely controlling behavior and assess the effect it has on

 the recipients in two areas.
 There is a saying that goes, Absolute power corrupts absolutely.

 What form has this loss-of-power taken for a current client you are treating?
 Loss of decision making regarding: Finances?
 Pregnancy?
 Even how much and what food they eat?
 Yes, how much food she eats.

-As you know, for clients like Sandra who feel she has hooked the abusive partner, this same type of Disintegration of Self-image occurs as continual evaluations of below average are provided by her significant other, James.
+As you know, for clients like Sandra who feels she has hooked the abusive partner, this same type of Disintegration of Self-image occurs as continual evaluations of below average are provided by her significant other, James.
 James, the abusive partner, disintegrated Sandras self-image by stating for example, She was incompetent to discipline her girls, prepare adequate meals, and even incompetent to judge how much food she and her girls should eat.
-Her self image became one of total negative energy, self-hate, and loathing.
+Her self-image became one of total negative energy, self-hate, and loathing.